h-e-g/CNN_aDNA/README.md

 Estimation:

-ABC and CNN estimation of selection strength (s) and time of onset of selection (T) are conducted using R
+ABC and CNN estimation of selection strength (s) and time of onset of selection (T) are conducted using R R code for estimating selection parameters using ABC are provided in https://github.com/h-e-g/SLiM_aDNA_selection/